-Each pad in blackbox can be assigned a WAV file.
+Each pad in blackbox can be assigned a WAV file or a folder of WAV files.
 You can configure playback options, such as trigger mode and looping, individually for each pad.
 Once a pad is loaded, you can touch the pad on the main Pads screen to trigger it.
 You can also use the Keys screen to play the currently selected pad.
-When you trigger a pad from the Keys screen, the WAV file is pitch shifted to correspond to the note played.
+When you trigger a pad from the Keys screen, a pad with a single WAV file is pitch shifted to correspond to the note played.
+Multi-sample pads play the WAV file with a root note closest to the played note, with pitch shifting if needed.
+We'll talk more about multi-samples later.